cross-seed/cross-seed.org/docs/tutorials/data-based-matching.md

 ## Daemon mode

-Data-based matching does not support RSS but does allow you to [hit the cross-seed webhook endpoint with a path](../reference/api.md#post-apiwebhook) to use for data-based searching the same way you use the existing `name` parameter (but `path` instead).
+Data-based matching does not support RSS but does allow you to [hit the cross-seed webhook endpoint with a path](../reference/api.md#post-apiwebhook) to use for data-based searching the same way you use the existing `name` or `infoHash` parameter (but with `path`).